dotnet/docs-aspire/docs/whats-new/dotnet-aspire-9.md

        .WithExternalHttpEndpoints();
 ```

-To deploy the application with [the `azd` CLI](/azure/developer/azure-developer-cli/install-azd), you'll need get the latest version first.
-To install the latest version, you'll see a warning if your version is out of date.
+To deploy the application with [the `azd` CLI](/azure/developer/azure-developer-cli/install-azd), you need get the latest version first.
+To install the latest version, you see a warning if your version is out of date.
 Follow the instructions to update to the latest version.

 After it's installed, navigate to the folder containing the app host project and run `azd init`: